Family Vacation from Cancer

 Nereyda Coria: "And, of course, she's my baby.
 So it's been pretty tough on Dad, on me, on the family.
 I would just love to say thank you to the Jason's House.
 We're loving it.
 Every day we're loving it.
 If it wasn't for you, I don't know when I would ever have a vacation.
 So, it's been wonderful."

 The children who attend Jason's House are referred by 14 hospitals in South Carolina, North Carolina, Virginia and Georgia.
 About 50 families come each June, July and August.
-After 31 years, the value of the vacations they have provided totals more than 8 million dollars.
+Over more than 30 years, the value of the vacations they have provided totals more than 8 million dollars.
 To find out how to get involved or to donate, please visit www.surfsideumc.org and click on ministries, or call the church at 843-238-2734.